 The European Food Safety Authority (EFSA), the U.S. Food and Drug Administration (FDA), the Japanese Ministry of Health, Labour and Welfare, Health Canada, the WHO and many more regulatory agencies worldwide concluded, based on the weight of the large amount of scientific evidence, that there is no human health concern from this chemical intermediate if used as intended.
-The European Commission´s Risk Assessment of Bisphenol A investigated both potential risks to human health as well as to the environment.
-It found that BPA and BPA-based materials are safe in current applications.

 In the environment, BPA rapidly decomposes and does not accumulate.
 Levels of BPA that might be detected are very low, typically less than one part per billion in surface water.
 Such trace levels are not regarded to have an adverse effect on the environment.

 * Please note that the website is currently being updated